Poikkal Kudhirai (1983 film)

 Poikkal Kudhirai is a 1983 Indian Tamil-language romantic comedy film directed by K. Balachander, starring Ramakrishna and Viji.
 Lyricist Vaali made his acting debut through this film.
 Kamal Haasan appeared in a guest role.
 Poikkal Kudhirai was based on Crazy Mohan's play Marriage Made in Saloon.
-The film was released on 2 September 2013, and became an average success.
+The film was released on 2 September 1983, and became an average success.
 It was remade in Kannada as Mavanige Thakka Aliya (1992).

 Plot

-Poikkal Kuthirai is a hilarious depiction of how Sambandam — who bets on each and every small thing and wins — and Indu enter into a bet at a saloon owned by Muthu.
+Poikkal Kuthirai depicts how Sambandam — who bets on each and every small thing and wins — and Indu enter into a bet at a saloon owned by Muthu.
 The bet is that Indu will win Sambadam's daughter Janaki's heart and marry her.
 If Indhu is successful in his mission, Sambandam will shave half of his moustache for their marriage.
 If he fails, Indhu will shave his head.
 Who wins the bet is the film's narrative.

 Production

 Poikkal Kudhirai is based on Crazy Mohan's play Marriage Made in Saloon.
 Lyricist Vaali made his acting debut in Tamil with this film.
 Mohan wrote the dialogues, making his feature film debut.